AlibabaCloudDocs/alikafka/intl.en-US/API reference/Instances/UpgradePrePayOrder.md

 -   **professional:**Professional Edition \(High Write\)
 -   **professionalForHighRead:** Professional Edition \(High Read\)

 You cannot downgrade an instance from the Professional Edition to the Standard Edition.
-For more information about these instance editions, see[Billing](~~84737~~). |
+For more information about these instance editions, see [Billing](~~84737~~). |
 |EipMax|Integer|No|0|The public traffic for the instance.

 -   The specified public traffic must be at least the current public traffic of the instance.